-Not necessarily.
 We are very fortunate that there is a great deal of good quality learning material available on the web for free.
-Use the material listed below to acquire a good understanding of web design basics.
+We recommend the listed materials as a great start to getting a good understanding of web design basics.
 These articles and sites will get you well prepared for what’s to come.

 Developing a good understanding of the Web landscape is a key first step.
 Read this book first.

 Jeremy Keith’s is one of the most important voices in contemporary web design.
 His book, Resilient Web Design charts the rise of the Web and defines many of the core principles of modern web development philosophy.

 Written in 2000 by John Allsopp, this article takes a philosophical look at designing for the web.
 Despite its age, it remains one of the most significant pieces of writing on the nature of the medium.
 A must-read for anyone working in web.

 Familiarising yourself with the fundamentals of HTML and CSS is the second step.
 First of all, we recommend that you read through the beautifilly illustrated chapters at Internetting Is Hard (but it doesn’t have to be), then there’s a choice: use either the two Codecademy interactive tutorials or the Shay Howe tutorials – or both.
 Repetition will improve your learning!

 Internetting is Hard (but it doesn't have to be)

 Beautifully designed tutorials in the form of 14 easy-to-read chapters.
 This resource covers all the basics of HTML and CSS, but most importantly, in also introduces the core principles of contemporary web design, using the same philosophy you will on our course.

 This is a wonderful, interactive tool for learning code by Codeacademy.
 The introductions to HTML and CSS are excellent and anyone with little or no knowledge of web coding should work through these simple exercises, beginning with HTML.